apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 ### Step 6: Adding the grounding layer

 The next step was to add the grounding layer.
 Again, the authors chose copper foil for that.
 The grounding layer is important to improve the results of the capacitive sensing.
-As with the hot glue, the grounding foil got applied in a rectangle that covers all sensors.
+As with the hot glue, the grounding foil was applied in a rectangle that covers all sensors.
 Then a cable needs to be soldered to this layer.
 The next figure shows the result of this step.
 Note: The picture got taken before this wire got added.

 <img src="https://user-images.githubusercontent.com/44895720/90979905-4eca8780-e558-11ea-9270-7024f56e728f.jpg" height="450">